 CEF Advocates work side by side with community members who are experiencing or at-risk of homelessness and working towards goals of greater income, affordable housing, savings, and financial independence.

-Fill Out the CEF Advocate Inquiry Form
+About the CEF Advocate Program: